Congress Weighs Threat of Moscow Wielding the Energy Weapon

 Many policymakers in Germany, where there is plenty of support for the project, would agree.
 German Social Democrats, who could be part of a grand political coalition, are particularly supportive.

-And to the pipeline’s supporters in Berlin, U.S. opposition to it smacks of economic self -interest.
+And to the pipeline’s supporters in Berlin, U.S. opposition to it smacks of economic self-interest.

 “In Germany, there are certainly people that think this administration’s opposition to Nord Stream 2 is an obvious example of Trump using foreign policy to promote U.S. economic interests,” said Ellen Scholl of the Atlantic Council.

 U.S. administration officials acknowledge as much.
-While the United States during the Obama administration was a vocal critic of Russia’s pipeline plans, including Nord Stream 2, and another project in Turkey, the Trump administration has ratcheted up the criticism.
-The energy boom in recent years, fueled by the fracking revolution, and especially the first U.S. exports of natural gas to Europe this year, have made U.S. officials even more willing to use energy as a diplomatic tool to counter Moscow’s influence.
+While the United States during the Barack Obama administration was a vocal critic of Russia’s pipeline plans, including Nord Stream 2, and another project in Turkey, the Trump administration has ratcheted up the criticism.
+The energy boom in recent years, fueled by the fracking revolution and especially the first U.S. exports of natural gas to Europe this year, have made U.S. officials even more willing to use energy as a diplomatic tool to counter Moscow’s influence.

-“The bottom line is that the strength of the U.S. energy sector impacts how we approach foreign affairs,” said John McCarrick, the number-two energy official at the State Department, in a November speech.
+“The bottom line is that the strength of the U.S. energy sector impacts how we approach foreign affairs,” said John McCarrick, the No. 2 energy official at the State Department, in a November speech.

 The first cargoes of U.S. natural gas arrived in Lithuania and Poland this summer, and Poland has signed a five-year deal to get more U.S. gas.
 Increasingly, U.S. natural gas is heading to Europe, where it can compete directly with Russian energy.
 Those new import terminals have allowed countries like Poland and Lithuania, long almost wholly reliant on Russia for energy, to “partially wean themselves” from Moscow, McCarrick said.